JohnWilliamsPhotography/Source/README.md

-# Source
+# README.MD
-Find all the source code and readme file for the website Johnwilliams.studio here.
+Find all the source code, copyright and navigation instructions for the website Johnwilliams.studio